Skip to main content

 note

-You can also combine different environment variables in the docker-compose.
+You can also combine different secrets in the Docker Compose.

 compose.yml